jackmhny/objcurses/README.md

            \/\______|    \/                  \/     \/     \/
 ```

 **objcurses** is a minimalistic 3D object viewer that runs in your terminal using `ncurses`.
 It renders `.obj` models in real time using ASCII characters and a simple rendering pipeline.
-The project was built from scratch in modern C++20 using up-to-date best practices and a clean modular design, as a personal exploration of low-level graphics programming - without relying on external graphic engines or libraries.
+The project was built from scratch in modern C++20 using up-to-date best practices and a clean modular design, as a personal exploration of low-level graphics programming - without relying on external graphic engines or frameworks.

 <p align="center">
   <img src="resources/images/demo.gif" alt="TUI Demo Gif" width="600">